bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 # &ldquo;Based on&rdquo; the earlier work

 + This codebase is, in Conservancy's view, GPL'd:
-     + first, it's based Mercurial.
+     + first, it's based on Mercurial.
      + second, some third-party authors contributed patches under GPL.

 + The Company just doesn't agree.